-The Supplemental Instruction Program and Mathematics Support are tailored academic services that provide additional aid for any student enrolled in certain courses.
-Participation in these services allows students to form an individualized strategy for success and learn to effectively communicate academic needs with peers, student leaders, and faculty members.
+The Supplemental Instruction Program and Mathematics Supports are tailored services that provide additional aid for any student enrolled in supported courses.
+Participation allows students to form an individualized strategy for success and learn to effectively communicate academic needs with peers, student leaders, and faculty members.

 Your Path Forward is your journey to success and we are here to help you get there.
 Supplemental Instruction and Mathematics Support are programs designed to help all students succeed by supporting, empowering, and connecting students to take ownership of their academic success.

 Supplemental Instruction is a peer-led academic program supporting gateway courses.
 Each supported course is assigned a Supplemental Instruction Leader (SIL) who is an upperclassman who has successfully completed the course, and is often a major in the corresponding program.
 SILs are trained to lead sessions by the Director, Dr. Palmadessa, and work closely with faculty teaching the supported course(s) and section(s).

 SIP is a program for any and all students enrolled in a supported course – there is no prerequisite to attend, just be enrolled in a course that has a SIL.
 SIP sessions are held weekly on the same day and at the same time each week.
 SIP differs from tutoring in that it is a group, peer-led session.
 It is not one-on-one or homework help; the SIL teaches the material the professor covers in that week to offer a review, and another perspective, of the same material.
 It is not, however, course replacement.
 It is in addition to the course, giving all students an opportunity for extra time with material, whether the student needs to improve grades, or just wants a review of concepts or topics, this is an open, no-judgement, all support, opportunity for students to learn from a peer, learn from each other, and be supported in their success as they move along the Path Forward.